 Saving time might not seem like a big deal to you if you’re younger but you need to realize that there are many other things you could be improving in your life that would also help you improve in LoL.
 If you’re required to spend all of your time in-game these other areas are going to suffer.
 Do you really want to spend eight hours accomplishing something that could be accomplished in four hours?

 Learning requires mistakes, and mistakes take time.
 A LoL coach has already gone down the path you’re currently going down and can help keep you from wandering off of that path.
-If you’re serious about hiring a coach and increasing your likelihood of becoming a pro LoL player, I recommend signing up for Gamer Sensei’s coaching service.

 And don’t complain about having to pay for a coach.
 When I was 15 years old I got my first job dishwashing and I saved up for the latest Nvidia card (a laughable 128mb) just to ensure I had consistent and max fps in counter-strike 1.5.
 Besides, in the business world, it’s common for people to work at a company for free just to learn from those with more experience.